SourceMap¶

 document.querySelector("button")?.addEventListener("click",(()=>{const e=Math.floor

-However, this optimization makes debugging more difficult.
-If the minified code puts everything on one line and the variable names are short, it's hard to pinpoint the source of the problem.
-This is where source maps come in - source maps map your compiled code back to the original code.
+However, this optimization increases the difficulty of debugging.
+If the minified code places everything on one line and uses short variable names, it becomes challenging to pinpoint the root cause of issues.
+This is where source maps come into play—source maps map your compiled code back to the original code.

-Source maps are files ending with .map (such as example.min.js.map and styles.css.map).
-Most build tools can generate source maps, such as Vite, webpack, Rollup, Parcel, esbuild.
-Some tools include source maps by default, while others may require additional configuration for generation.
+Source maps are files with the .map extension (e.g., example.min.js.map and styles.css.map).
+Most build tools can generate source maps, such as Vite, webpack, Rollup, Parcel, esbuild, etc. Some tools include source maps by default, while others may require additional configuration to generate them.

 /* Example configuration: vite.config.js */